By AJ Huynh

 Does Therapy Help With Anxiety?

-While therapy is not usually an instant solution, many people experience meaningful improvements as they develop new skills, practice healthier habits, and gain a deeper understanding of their emotional experiences.
+Many individuals considering counseling want to know whether therapy is actually effective.
+Therapy is not usually an instant solution, but many people experience meaningful improvements as they develop new skills, practice healthier habits, and gain a deeper understanding of their emotional experiences.

 Several factors may influence how effective therapy feels, including: